 Berkshire Hathaway’s acquisitions

-Berkshire Hathaway (BRK-B) manages its energy businesses through BHE (Berkshire Hathaway Energy), where it owns an 89.9% stake.
-BHE’s utility interests in the United States currently consist of PacifiCorp, MidAmerican Energy Company, and NV Energy, the latter being acquired in December 2013.
+Berkshire Hathaway (BRK-B) manages its energy businesses through BHE (Berkshire Hathaway Energy), in which it owns an 89.9% stake.
+BHE’s utility interests in the United States currently consist of PacifiCorp, MidAmerican Energy, and NV Energy, the latter having been acquired in December 2013.

-Berkshire Hathaway’s energy division posted revenues of $5.1 billion in 3Q15 for its BHE subsidiary, compared to $4.9 billion during the same quarter last year.
-The increase was mainly due to an addition of electric transmission business in Canada during 4Q14.
+Kinder Morgan has been impacted by weakness in its carbon-dioxide segment and depressed commodities prices.
+Berkshire Hathaway’s energy division posted revenues of $4.2 billion in 4Q15 for its BHE subsidiary, compared to $4.3 billion during the same quarter last year.
+The fall was mainly due to lower revenues from energy holdings.

 BHE also acquired AltaLink in December 2014.
 AltaLink operates a regulated electricity transmission-only business in Canada.
-BHE sets up the price after including the return on capital, on top of operating costs subject to regulatory approvals.
+BHE sets up the price after including the return on capital in addition to operating costs subject to regulatory approvals.

 Power stations and natural gas

-BHE also operates a diversified portfolio of independent power projects, and the second-largest residential real estate brokerage firm and franchise network in the United States.
+BHE also operates a diversified portfolio of independent power projects and the second-largest residential real estate brokerage company and franchise network in the United States.
 It also owns two domestic regulated interstate natural gas pipeline companies.
-Outside the United States, BHE operates two regulated electricity distribution businesses in the United Kingdom known as Northern Powergrid.
+Outside the United States, BHE operates two regulated electricity distribution businesses in the United Kingdom.

-BHE’s earnings before taxes rose to $1.2 billion in 3Q15, compared to $1.1 billion during the same quarter last year.
-The division’s net earnings stood at $786 million in 3Q15, compared to $697 million in 3Q14.
+BHE’s earnings before taxes fell to $453 million in 4Q15, compared to $463 million during the same quarter last year.
 Earnings for PacifiCorp and MidAmerican Energy rose due to lower energy and natural gas costs.